paullouisageneau/libdatachannel/README.md

 # libdatachannel - C/C++ WebRTC DataChannels

-libdatachannel is a simple implementation of WebRTC DataChannels in C++ with C bindings.
+libdatachannel is a simple implementation of WebRTC DataChannels in C++17 with C bindings.
 Its API is modelled as a simplified version of the JavaScript WebRTC API, in order to ease the design of cross-environment applications.

 This projet is originally inspired by [librtcdcpp](https://github.com/chadnickbok/librtcdcpp), however it is a complete rewrite from scratch, because the messy architecture of librtcdcpp made solving its implementation issues difficult.